Flying Bike Cooperative Brewery

 Amended and Restated Bylaws

 SECTION I: Name and Location

+The name of this cooperative is Flying Bike Cooperative Brewery.
 The registered office is located in the City of Seattle, State of Washington.

 SECTION II: Purpose

 The purposes of Flying Bike Cooperative Brewery (hereinafter “Flying Bike”) are set forth in the Articles of Incorporation and in the co-op’s Mission and Vision statement.

 1. Generally.
 Any natural person twenty-one (21) years of age or older who agrees to abide by these Bylaws of Flying Bike and any other rules promulgated by the Board of Directors of Flying Bike (the “Board”), and who meets the conditions required for membership, may become a member.
 No change in any of these conditions will affect any person who is a member on the effective date of such change.
 Flying Bike does not discriminate on social or political grounds or on the basis of ethnicity, creed, age, sex and gender, disability, sexual preference or marital status.

 2. Application.
 A person seeking membership in Flying Bike must make written application to Flying Bike on its prescribed form and pay a nonrefundable membership fee and purchase a refundable membership unit.
 The cost of this fee and equity payment, along with the method of payment, will be established from time to time by the Board.